ChulChong/WeddingProject/README.md

 ## Language used

-JavaScript with React.js, HTML, CSS, and Firebase for hosting and database.
+JavaScript with React.js, HTML, CSS for frontend, Spring boot for Backend, and Firebase for hosting and database.